BrianSturgis/Mr.-Robogers-Neighbohood/README.md

   Test:
   Expect:

-Describe: input number as a string
+Describe:create string from input
 Test:
 Expect:

-Describe: change string into array of characters
+Describe: push string into an array
 Test:
 Expect:

-Describe: if character contains
+Describe: forEach the string inside of the array array of
 Test:
 Expect:

+Describe:find any number with 3 in it
+Test:
+Expect:

 Describe:
-Test:
+Test:forEach.splice
 Expect:

 Describe: